-On initial recognition, a financial asset is classified as measured at: amortized cost; FVTPL.
+On initial recognition, a financial asset is classified as measured at amortized cost; FVOCI - equity investment, or FVTPL.

 Financial assets are not reclassified subsequent to their initial recognition unless the Company changes its business model for managing financial assets, in which case all affected financial assets are reclassified on the first day of the first reporting period following the change in the business model.